Skip to content

 Key Designs

-1. Unified Analysis of Linear Surrogates and Influence Functions:
+1. Unified Analysis of Linear Surrogates and Influence Functions

-5. RBF Kernel Surrogate Model (KernelSM):
+2. RBF Kernel Surrogate Model (KernelSM)

-9. Efficient Estimation via Gradient Projection (Core Contribution):
+3. Efficient Estimation via Gradient Projection

 Loss & Training